 Discover provides visibility into your data across environments by building upon and enriching your error data.
-This feature will allow you to query and unlock deeper insights into the health of your entire system and answer critical business questions --- all in one place.
+You can query and unlock insights into the health of your entire system and get answers to critical business questions --- all in one place.
 Customers subscribed to the Team or Business plan can use Discover to view comprehensive information sent to Sentry.

 The Discover Homepage offers views of all your saved and pre-built queries so you can quickly dive into areas that need immediate attention.
 For example, if a spike occurred in the past 24 hours for a query on errors, a user may investigate that first.
 Each query is saved as a card that displays a summarized view of the data.